Forms Modulator

 2013

-My seven-string guitar has feedback sustainers on the outer strings.
-The top string has a slightly different type of sustainer from the bottom due to its string thickness.
-The body is hand-carved from mahogany and the neck is a maple Stratocaster replacement neck.
+My seven-string guitar is equipped with feedback sustainers on the outer strings, which are designed to produce continuous sustain.
+The top string utilizes a slightly different type of sustainer compared to the bottom string, owing to the variation in string thickness.
+This distinction allows for more precise control over the sustain characteristics of each string.
+The guitar’s body is meticulously hand-carved from mahogany, chosen for its resonance and tonal qualities, while the neck is a maple Stratocaster replacement neck, providing a familiar and comfortable playing experience.

 Classification: Chordophone, Electronophone, Electrophone